 The Super Demon – Mahishasur & His Race Terrorised, Tortured, Tormented and Tyrannised Gods – Gods fled – 3 Super Gods sheltered Them – 3SGs Created A Super-Killer Woman, The Superpower– “The Mother Goddess Durga,” Empowered With The Eight Heavenly Feminine Powers, Kills All the Demons …

-temple for age old glorious exhibition and for sincere worship.
-This unique characteristic presentation of the goddess Mother Durga and Her other associated idols, unlike the conventional one, is truly based on the Hindu mythology.
-The arrangement of the clay idols over the temporary bamboo made cascade designed platform inside the makeshift temple is in a circular fashion — from top to below and from below to top.
-However, the complete panoramically photographic view attached above depicts the true witness of the Hindu Mythology.
 The SSD and their celebration of Puja Festival are well synonymous with the backdrop of rich and orthodox Hindu culture, a symbol of decades’ long Indian heritage and tradition.
-Being an age-old community Durga Puja Festival organised by SSD it creates and serves such a warm and homely atmosphere in and around the makeshift temple and its locality during the Puja Festival days that it may, indeed, be comparable with those of centuries old traditional Domestic Durga Pujas.
+Being an age-old community Durga Puja Festival organised by SSD it creates and serves such a warm and homely atmosphere in and around the makeshift temple and its locality during the Puja Festival days that it may, indeed, be comparable with those of centuries-old traditional Domestic Durga Pujas.

-Last but not least, SSD has been celebrating their Durga Puja Festival uninterrupted for last 70 years.
-Apart from rite, ritual and religion SSD on one hand organise various cultural programmes across the Puja days, on the other hand, they also hold social and community welfare programmes time to time.
+Last but not least, SSD has been celebrating their Durga Puja Festival uninterrupted for the last 70 years.
+Apart from the rite, ritual and religion SSD, on one hand, organise various cultural programmes across the Puja days, on the other hand, they also hold social and community welfare programmes time to time.
 Often their Puja inaugural ceremonies are honoured by many different dignitaries of various quarters of Calcutta.
 Surprisingly this Puja Festival is exceptionally devoid of surface brilliance and huge financial expenditure.

 After the completion of the formation of Her different body parts the Superior gods and the other subordinates further, gifted

 Devi Durga having been strengthened with all the Deadly Divine Weapons broke into roaring laughter again and again.
-At Her loud roaring laughter the whole Universe began to rock vehemently.
+From her loud roaring laughter, the whole Universe began to rock vehemently.
 Such rock echoed all the corners of the Heaven, the Earth and the hell.
 The Devatas (the gods) joyfully welcomed the Devi Durga and Her Lion troops.
 The saints and the hermits from the Earth respectfully bowed down their heads, greeted and wished Her all success in this ensuing violent battle with the demon king Mahishasur and his race.

 Contributed By: Amalendu Mitra [email protected]